 The most important role of a parent is in the instruction of a child so that he or she may enter adulthood as a well-adjusted and contributing member of society.
 One of the biggest frustrations of many parents is finding the appropriate method for disciplining a child.
 Does corporal punishment play a role in modern parenting?
 Is spanking legal in Virginia?
 If it is legal, are there clear boundaries in the law so that parents do not commit a crime in disciplining their children?

-Corporal punishment is defined as “physical punishment” according to Dictionary.com, more specifically, “physical punishment, as spanking, inflicted on a child by an adult in authority.”
+Dictionary.com defines corporal punishment as “physical punishment, as spanking, inflicted on a child by an adult in authority.”
 Spanking is a legal form of discipline from a parent to a child.
 However, not all spankings are created equal.
-Parents who use physical punishment to discipline their children can sometimes be charged with assault … Read More »
+Parents who use physical punishment to discipline their children can sometimes be charged with assault and battery of a family or household member, in … Read More »

 Have you ever felt that there is never a cop around when someone else is violating a traffic law, but the one time you go slightly above the speed limit or make a rolling stop through a stop sign, there’s sure to be an officer watching?
 An officer who just can’t wait to pull you over and write a ticket?

 Traffic violations are often no respecter of persons.
 Many fine, upstanding, law-abiding citizens receive them.
 They are not generally a reflection on one’s moral quality.
 But it feels that way when we receive them, and we want to have a way to redeem ourselves to avoid the stain of that mark against our driving record.
 We don’t want the points, and we don’t want the insurance premium increase.